Snowiiii/Pumpkin/README.md

 - [ ] Compression
 - [x] Configuration

+## Contributions
+Contributions are welcome!.
+Feel free to open an issue or pull request.

 ### Thanks
 A big thank you to https://wiki.vg/ for providing valuable information used in the development of this project.